gsl-lite/gsl-lite/README.md

 -----------------------------

 Many features of *gsl-lite* are very useful for defining library interfaces, e.g. spans, precondition checks, or `gsl::not_null<>`.
 As such, we encourage using *gsl-lite* in your libraries.
-However, when using *gsl-lite* in your library, please mind the following considerations:
+However, please mind the following considerations:

 -  *gsl-lite* is an implementation of the [Guidelines Support Library](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-gsl), which is not a library but a non-formal specification.
    There are other libraries implementing the GSL, most notably the [Microsoft GSL](https://github.com/microsoft/GSL/) (herein often referred to as "M-GSL").
 Both libraries live in different headers and consist of unrelated implementations.
-There is considerable API compatibility between M-GSL and *gsl-lite*, but because the GSL specification is rather loose and informal, and because both implementations take some liberties at interpreting and extending the specification (cf. e.g. [#6](https://github.com/gsl-lite/gsl-lite/issues/6), [#52](https://github.com/gsl-lite/gsl-lite/issues/52), [#153](https://github.com/gsl-lite/gsl-lite/issues/153)), some differences are unavoidable.
+There is considerable API compatibility between M-GSL and *gsl-lite*, but some differences are inevitable because the GSL specification is rather loose and informal, and because both implementations take some liberties at interpreting and extending the specification (cf. e.g. [#6](https://github.com/gsl-lite/gsl-lite/issues/6), [#52](https://github.com/gsl-lite/gsl-lite/issues/52), [#153](https://github.com/gsl-lite/gsl-lite/issues/153)).
 Also, the ABIs of *gsl-lite* and M-GSL are generally incompatible.

 -  It is not clear whether the GSL specification envisions that multiple implementations of the specification should coexist (cf. [CppCoreGuidelines/#1519](https://github.com/isocpp/CppCoreGuidelines/issues/1519)), but because all existing implementations currently live in the same `namespace gsl`, using more than one GSL implementation in the same target will usually fail with compile/link errors.
 This is clearly